Mickmacha/Mickmacha/README.md

 ## Hello, My name is Michael Macharia 👋
-I am a Data Scientist/ML Engineer with a passion for developing innovative solutions to complex problems.
+I am a Software Engineer/ AI/ML Engineer with a passion for developing innovative solutions to complex problems.

 ### About Me
 <ul>